rizkybaihaqy/doi2yaml/readme.md

 To build and the app, you need to have Nim version 1.4.8 or later (at least that what i use in developemnt) installed on your system.

-1. Clone the GitHub repository:
+1. Clone the GitHub repository.

 ```bash
 $ git clone https://github.com/rizkybaihaqy/doi2yaml.git
 ```

-2. Navigate to the project directory
+2. Navigate to the project directory.

 ```
 $ cd doi2yaml